Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Simulation Results

+As shown in Fig.~\ref{fig_latent_dim_4}, high-dimensional representations enable the proposed model to capture dominant Koopman eigenfunctions, improving state prediction performance.
+In contrast, reducing the representation dimension from four to two reduces the number of transmitted samples by approximately half while maintaining acceptable prediction accuracy.

-\textbf{Control Performance.}\; Fig. \ref{fig_score_dim} shows the control performance of the proposed model with two baselines, measured by average score values under different representation dimensions and an SNR of $15$ dB.
-The proposed model closely matches the reference values across all systems, as does Baseline 1, which maintains strong prediction accuracy (around $0.5\%$ NRMSE for four-dimensional and $1\%$ for two-dimensional representations).
-However, Baseline 2 shows lower state prediction accuracy, impacting its control performance.
-Despite slight reductions in prediction accuracy with two-dimensional representations shown in Fig.~\ref{fig_score_2D}, the control performance remains nearly unchanged, suggesting that lower-dimensional representations can reduce communication without sacrificing control performance.
-Average score values tend to decrease for systems further from the reference, as they take longer to reach the target state, leading to slight control performance degradation.
+\textbf{Control Performance.}\; Fig. \ref{fig_score_dim} presents the control performance of the proposed model and two baselines, evaluated in terms of the average score values under varying representation dimensions and \gls{snr} of $15 \, \mathrm{dB}$.
+The proposed model achieves control performance closely aligned with the reference values across all systems, similar to baseline 1, which maintains high prediction accuracy with approximately $0.5\%$ NRMSE for four-dimensional and $1\%$ for two-dimensional representations.
+In contrast, baseline 2 exhibits lower prediction accuracy, which negatively impacts its control performance.

+Although reducing the representation dimensions to two leads to a slight decline in prediction accuracy, the control performance remains nearly unaffected, as shown in Fig.~\ref{fig_score_2D}.
+This result suggests that lower-dimensional representations can substantially reduce communication overhead without compromising control performance.
+Furthermore, average score values decrease for systems that deviate more significantly from the reference system, as these systems require more time to reach the desired state, leading to control performance degradation.

-\textbf{Impact of SNR.}\; Fig.~\ref{fig_SNR} shows the state prediction performance and sample complexity of the proposed model with two baselines across different SNR values using two-dimensional representations and one-step prediction depth.
-The results indicate that, for both models, state prediction accuracy decreases slightly at lower SNR values compared to higher ones.
-Both models experience a slight decrease in accuracy at lower SNR values, primarily due to increased packet loss at $5$dB, which reduces the training data available.
-Interestingly, Baseline 1 maintains similar or better performance for systems $4$ and $5$ at low SNR, likely due to the smaller, more balanced dataset preventing overfitting.
-In contrast, the proposed model's accuracy declines more significantly at low SNR, likely due to error accumulation in its DSK and LSK components.
+\textbf{Impact of SNR.}\; Fig.~\ref{fig_SNR} illustrates the state prediction performance and sample complexity of the proposed model compared to two baselines for different \gls{snr} values, two-dimensional representations, and one-step prediction depth.
+The results indicate that the prediction accuracy slightly decreases with lower \gls{snr} values for all models, mainly due to increased packet loss at $5 \, \mathrm{dB}$, which reduces the training data.
+Interestingly, baseline 1 maintains comparable improved performance for systems $4$ and $5$ under low \gls{snr} values.
+This behavior is likely attributed to a smaller and more balanced dataset that mitigates overfitting.
+In contrast, the proposed model exhibits a more noticeable decline in prediction accuracy at low SNR values, which can be attributed to error propagation within the \gls{dsk} and \gls{lsk} models.